sebaraneda/sebaraneda.gethub.io/index.md

 ----------------------------------------------

-A highly motivated individual completing an Honours Degree in Computer Science at the University of Manitoba, while working part time at Manitoba Hydro in the Geospatial Data Services Section.
+A highly motivated individual completing an Honours Degree in Computer Science at the University of Manitoba and working part time in the Geospatial Data Services Section of Manitoba Hydro.
 Interest and experience in understanding requirements from a business perspective to develop and implement technical solutions using hard skills acquired through school and employment.

 ----------------------------------------------